FreshGNN: Reducing Memory Access via Stable Historical Embeddings for Graph Neural Network Training: Evaluation

 \section{Evaluation}

 In this section, we first describe our experimental setup, followed by results covering system efficiency and model accuracy.
-We conclude with an empirical study of our cache effectiveness as well as ablations over our system optimizations.
+We conclude with an empirical study of our cache effectiveness, ablations over our system optimizations, and heterogeneous extensions.